yandex/yandex-taxi-testsuite/docs/kafka.rst

 Use external instance
 ---------------------

-Usage of external instance is not officially supported for now, but if your instance is local you may try setting environment variable ``TESTSUITE_KAFKA_SERVER_PORT`` and pytest option ``--kafka=1`` and see if it works.
+If your instance is local you may try setting environment variable ``TESTSUITE_KAFKA_SERVER_PORT`` and pytest option ``--kafka=1`` and see if it works.

+P.S.
+Topics creation remains on the user's side.

 Usage example
 -------------